clusterag/auth/README.md

 added logout.php and logout.html
-logout functionality is provided by a link to logout.php logout.php calls session_destroy() and redirects to index.php
+logout functionality is provided by a link to logout.php logout.php calls session_destroy() and redirects to index.php either database is down or I messed something up with the password check, probably reading the dbp from file